 - timeout (float) Time (seconds) we'll wait until the process is finished.
-If it's not, we'll try to terminate it and get a status. - sig (int) Signal to send to the process in case it did not end after the specified timeout.
+If it's not, we'll try to terminate it and it's children using sig and get a status.
+When the process refuses to die within 1s we use SIGKILL and report the status (be it exit\code or zombie) - sig (int) Signal to send to the process in case it did not end after the specified timeout.